WCXS: History

 In the early 2000s, it ran a talk radio format.
 It had a schedule of nationally syndicated talk programs including Dave Ramsey, Doug Stephan, Todd Starnes, Sean Hannity, and Tom Sullivan.
 Hourly news updates came from CBS News Radio.
-Weekends featured a combination of news and do it yourself programming.

 The station changed its call sign from WFLN to WCXS on March 3, 2020.
 In late May 2020, WCXS changed its format from talk to classic country music, branded as "Classic Country 104.5".